ORP Mazur (1922): Polish service

 After a refit, she was commissioned in the Polish Navy on August 2, 1922, under the name ORP Mazur (named after the Mazurian people).
-She served in a torpedo boat unit (Dywizjon Torpedowców) and wore identification letters MR. In 1931 she was rebuilt as a gunnery training ship, and her armament changed.
-From 1935 she underwent a modernization, during which the ship lost a second funnel, returning to service in 1937.
+She served in a torpedo boat unit (Dywizjon Torpedowców) and wore identification letters MR. In 1931 she was rebuilt as a gunnery training ship, and her armament changed to four 75 mm guns instead of torpedo tubes.
+The silhouette changed because of a lengthening of a bow deck and removing a well before a bridge.
+From 1935 she underwent a modernization, during which the ship lost a second funnel and after mast, returning to service in 1937.
+The fourth gun was replaced by 40 mm Vickers 2-pounder gun.